 The Humane Society of Richland County currently has four humane agents, and there is one on call 24/7.

-All complaints regarding possible animal cruelty/neglect/abandonment MUST be made by calling the shelter at 419-774-4795.
+All complaints regarding possible animal cruelty/neglect/abandonment must ONLY be made by:

 Types of calls responded to: